 The passing interplay from Bayern stretched Chelsea’s defensive structures, where key players John Terry and Branislav Ivanovic were absent through suspension.
 Gary Cahill and David Luiz are quality in their own right, but the waves of attacking thrusts crashing on top of them were overwhelming.
 Ashley Cole was strong and composed, but elsewhere vulnerability reined.

-The simple fact is that the game should have been out of Chelsea’s reach well before the dramatic later stages of the match.
+The game should have been out of Chelsea’s reach well before the dramatic later stages of the match.
 Mario Gomez lacked composure, Robben’s finishing was uncharacteristically wasteful and Ribery scuffed several sights on goal.
 Yet it felt as though it was only a matter of time before Bayern would seize the lead.
 In the 82nd minute, Thomas Mueller’s headed goal gave the Germans the ascendency and looked to have won the match.

 There is always a risk associated with inviting the opposition into your half.
 Had the day not ended in Blue celebration, big questions would have been asked about the defensive positioning that enabled Mueller an open header at the back post.
 With Chelsea’s central defenders nowhere to be seen, Cole was isolated, leaving Mueller’s height to reign supreme in the air and complete a relatively comfortable finish.
 Even Petr Cech’s effort to stop the header lacked conviction.

 The goal flipped the game on its head in more ways than one.
 Suddenly, the mindsets of both sides changed.
-Chelsea quickly injected Fernando Torres off the bench and committed men forward, while Bayern looked to protect their precious lead.
-A complete role reversal, but Chelsea was far more comfortable with their new persona.
+Chelsea quickly injected Fernando Torres off the bench and committed men forward, while Bayern looked to protect its precious lead.
+A complete role reversal, but Chelsea was far more comfortable with its new persona.
 Tension was evident for Bayern as Chelsea took the initiative.
 With this momentum change, the second game deciding factor emerged.
-Chelsea’s wise heads took control and their cream rose.
+Chelsea’s wise heads took control and the cream rose.